-Teachers are a special group of people who don’t think of their profession as a career so much as a labor of love.
-With the right degree in hand, a teacher can choose to move up into administrative positions, where they can play a significant role in developing curriculum and school system planning.
+Teachers are a special group of people who often see their work as not just a career, but a true calling.
+These individuals are driven by purpose and passion, shaping young minds and making a significant impact on communities.
+With the right degree in hand, teachers can also expand their influence beyond the classroom, stepping into administrative roles, where they can play a key role in curriculum development and long-term school system planning.

 Teaching is a vocation.
-It is a calling for those people who want to make a positive impact on the life of a child.
-The students that come into your life are shaped not only by the lessons you teach, but by the kindness and patience you share.
+It is perfect for those who want to make a positive impact on the life of a child.
+Think about it!
+As a teacher, the students that come into your life are shaped not only by the lessons you teach, but by the kindness and patience you share.
 That, not the financial compensation, is the greatest reward of a career in teaching.

 Beyond this reward is the chance to work in a dynamic environment.
 No two days are the same in teaching.
 And, since no two students learn the same, teachers are also required to use their creativity and imagination to help each and every student internalize the lesson.

 Job security is another reason to think about a career in teaching.
 There will never be a time when teachers become obsolete.
-This is a big plus at a time when layoffs becoming increasingly common.
-And, when you consider teachers enjoy summers off, as well as another few weeks during the school year, you realize the profession is rewarding in many different ways.
+This is a big plus at a time when layoffs are becoming increasingly common.
+And, when you consider that teachers enjoy summers off, as well as a few weeks during the school year, you realize the profession is rewarding in many different ways.

 Career Description and Outlook